tapirdata/wson-diff/README.md

 ### Custom Objects

 The underlying WSON-processor may be created with `connectors` to support [custom objects](https://www.npmjs.com/package/wson#custom-objects).
 These **conectectors** can be augmented for wson-diff with these extra properties:
-- `key` (array): Instead of looking at all own properties `diff` just compares the properties referred by these keys.
+- `diffKeys` (array of strings): Instead of looking at all own properties `diff` just compares the properties referred by these keys.
 Thus you can hide private properties from **delta**.
 - `postpatch` (function): This function - if present - will be called (bound to the current object) after all patches have been applied.
 Thus you can update private properties thereafter.

 ---